cwhite98/Project2HPC/README.md

 #### OpenMP Parallel Version

 Decomposing the serial algorithm into smaller tasks is very clear here, we can process each line of the input in parallel but we encounter 2 barriers.
-1. getting the line to process and 2.  adding word-frecuencies to the map (see openmp).
+1. getting the line to process and 2.  adding word-frecuencies to the map (see [OpenMp](openmp.md)).
 This is why we needed to implement 2 critical regions and the speedup of the openmp algorithm is lower than expected.

 The parallel version with OpenMP took the following times depending on the number of threads.